 These transition matrices capture a series of intuitive properties of the model.
 As explained above, crises emerge only when spending is high.
-The probability of entering a sovereign crisis when spending is high is 4%.
-From the crisis, there is the probability (5%) of moving to the exchange rate targeting regime, experiencing default, or moving to the fiscally-led regime.
-To capture the idea of a cosmetic default, we assume that after a default the economy goes back to the crisis regime, in which fiscal policy is not behaving in a way consistent with long run fiscal sustainability.
-If instead policymakers move to the fiscallyled regime, they are expected to remain in such regime for at least the whole remaining duration of high spending period.
-Once spending becomes low, policymakers move back to the exchange rate regime with 1% probability.
-When spending is low, policymakers never deviate from the exchange rate regime if they were following such regime in the past.
-Finally, policymakers move immediately to the exchange rate targeting regime if a change from high to low spending just occurred and they were not following the fiscally-led regime.
+The probability of entering a sovereign crisis when spending is high is 4 percent.
+From the crisis, there is the probability (5 percent) of moving to the exchange-rate-targeting regime, experiencing default, or moving to the fiscally-led regime.
+To capture the idea of a cosmetic default, we assume that, after a default, the economy goes back to the crisis regime, in which fiscal policy is not behaving in a way consistent with long-run fiscal sustainability.
+If instead policymakers move to the fiscally-led regime, they are expected to remain in such regime for at least the whole remaining duration of the high-spending period.
+Once spending becomes low, policymakers move back to the exchange-rate regime with 1 percent probability.
+When spending is low, policymakers never deviate from the exchange-rate regime if they were following such regime in the past.
+Finally, policymakers move immediately to the exchange-rate-targeting regime if a change from high to low spending just occurred and they were not following the fiscally-led regime.

-2.5 Calibration
+1.5 Calibration

-We calibrate the model using Chilean data whenever possible.
+We calibrate the model by using Chilean data whenever possible.
 A full estimation of the model using Chilean data proved challenging because of data availability, especially when it comes to fiscal aggregates.
 Nevertheless, we consider a full estimation exercise as an interesting direction for future research.

-The calibration of the model is summarized in Table 2.
-We assume a small Frisch elasticity of labor supply by setting $\varphi = 4$ .
-We also tried $\varphi = 2$ , with no significant change in the results.
-We set the trade-price elasticity to 1.5 and we assume $\omega = 0.28$ , a value in line with the the average export-to-GDP ratio of Chile for the post-1970s period.
-We set $\gamma = 11$ implying a 10% steady-state mark up.
-We choose a moderate steady-state debt-to-GDP ratio: 50%.
+The calibration of the model is summarized in table 2.
+We assume a small Frisch elasticity of labor supply by setting $\varphi = 4$.
+We also tried $\varphi = 2$, with no significant change in the results.
+We set the trade-price elasticity to 1.5 and we assume $\omega = 0.28$, a value in line with the average export-to-GDP ratio of Chile for the post-1970s period.
+We set $\gamma = 11$ implying a 10 percent steady-state markup.
+We choose a moderate steady-state debt-to-GDP ratio: 50 percent.

-For the policy parameters, we follow the work of Bianchi and Melosi (2017a) and Bianchi and Ilut (2017), who estimate policy rules for the United States.
-For the parameter controlling the response of taxation to debt, we set $\delta{b,\xi_t^p} = .07$ under passive fiscal policy and $\delta{b,\xi_t^p} = 0$ under active fiscal policy.
-Passive monetary policy is obtained by setting $\phi{\pi,\xi_t^p} = .68$ , while active monetary policy is obtained with $\phi{e,\xi_t^p} = .5$ .
+For the policy parameters, we follow the work of Bianchi and Melosi (2017a), and Bianchi and Ilut (2017), who estimate policy rules for the United States.
+For the parameter controlling the response of taxation to debt, we set $\delta{b,\xi{\ell}^{p}}=.07$ under passive fiscal policy and $\delta{b,\xi{\ell}^{p}}=0$ under active fiscal policy.
+Passive monetary policy is obtained by setting $\phi{\pi,\xi{\ell}^{p}}=.68$; while active monetary policy is obtained with $\phi{\pi,\xi{\ell}^{p}}=.5$.
 We also studied specifications in which the central bank reacts to inflation or nominal depreciation of the exchange rate under the active fiscal rule.
-The results are qualitatively in line with what presented below.
+The results are qualitatively in line with what is presented below.

-2.6 Solving the MS-DSGE model
+1.6 Solving the MS-DSGE Model

 The model can be solved with any of the solution methods developed for Markov-switching DSGE models.
-We use the solution method of Farmer et al. (2009).
-It is worth emphasizing that in our model, agents form expectations while taking into account the possibility of regime changes.
-They understand than when spending is high policymakers might deviate from the exchange rate targeting regime and that this might trigger a default or a switch from the exchange-regime targeting in favor of the fiscally-led regime.
+We use the solution method of Farmer and others (2009).
+It is worth emphasizing that, in our model, agents form expectations while taking into account the possibility of regime changes.
+They understand that, when spending is high, policymakers might deviate from the exchange-rate-targeting regime and that this might trigger a default or a switch from the exchange-rate-targeting regime in favor of the fiscally-led regime.
 In other words, our approach allows us to model recurrent crises and defaults and to capture the impact of different exit strategies for policymakers' behavior during a crisis.
-The solution can be characterized as a MS-VAR:
+The solution can be characterized as an MS-VAR: